AdaiasMagdiel/hermes/README.md

 ## Features

-- Define routes easily using HTTP methods (GET, POST).
+- Define routes easily using HTTP methods (GET, POST, PUT, DELETE, HEAD, OPTIONS and PATCH).
 - Execute actions based on requested routes.
 - Lightweight, experimental, and easy to integrate into existing projects.